leonardoserra/travel_info_generator/README.md

 Simply write this command
 `python merge_reports.py`

-You will wind a merged file into the `/merged` directory.
+You will find a merged file into the `/merged` directory.